- A

 Note: this feature is not available with the threaded parallelization.

-# create databases
+class ActiveSupport::TestCase parallelize_setup do # create databases end end

 parallelize_teardown(&block) Link